Health In The Bay – AILMENTS – Structural

 A common complaint resulting from a nerve pinched structure other than bone is Carpal Tunnel syndrome which occurs in the wrist and results in hand pain, tingling or numbness and often weakness.

 Improving the body’s alignment, including spinal and peripheral eg feet, knees, wrists, will improve the balance and movement at the specific spinal level as well as the whole body and thereby reduce pressure on the nerve.
 This can also reduce a disc bulge, again improving the nerve function.
-Chiropractic is a gentle and effective treatment that rebalances and realigns the body.
+Chiropractic can be an effective way to rebalance and realign the body.
 Massage therapy can also be effective in reducing the symptoms of pinched nerve, particularly when the pinching is caused by ligaments and tendons.

 A disc is the shock absorbing component between each vertebra of the spine.
 It can be damaged either through degeneration or an injury such as a fall or lifting something heavy often while twisting.
 The damage to the disc can vary from a minor injury resulting in an inflamed disc with associated swelling, to weakening of the side of the disc which then allows the disc to bulge out to one side or to the back (called a bulging or prolapsed disc), to the most severe being a rupture to the outer part of the disc allowing the inner gel-like material to be pushed out and even separate from the disc (sequestered disc).
 This will push on either the spinal cord if it pushes out backwards, or create a pinched nerve if it pushes out to the side, compressing the nerve as it branches off the spinal cord.